MHCPPrograms/worlds-documentation/README.md

 There are different ways to test if your item is good for being purchased.
 This will also help when putting down the prices.
 - It is new ?
 Up-to-date prodcuts matter for their suficency and looking.
 Try to make new products or items every 2 times a week.
 - Is it unique ?
 Uniquness of the product brigns the attention to the players.
 Try to experiment with products, remake the design and try adding new items to your world like maybe add a sweet ingreident to the bakery full of savory and see if people like it.
 - Is it relevant ?
-Not everything can be your product or the item that your sell.
+Not everything can be your product or the item that you sell.
 Your item has to be usefull for the game and make the experince smoother and better.
 ----
 ## 🏷️ Pricing:
 - Range yoru prices from the lowest to the highest across items to see which price suits your users